scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The MAC in the Hop Fields of a SCION path has two purposes:

-- Preventing malicious endpoints from illegally adding, removing, or reordering hops within a path segment created during beaconing in the control plane.
-  In particular, preventing path splicing, i.e. the combination of parts of different valid path segments into a new, unauthorized, path segment.
+- Preventing malicious endpoints from adding, removing or reordering hops within a path segment created during beaconing in the control plane.
+In particular, preventing path splicing, i.e. the combination of parts of different valid path segments into a new and unauthorized path segment.
 - Authentication of the information contained in the Hop Field itself, in particular the `ExpTime`, `ConsIngress`, and `ConsEgress`.

-To fulfill the above purposes, the MAC for the Hop Field of AS<sub>i</sub> includes both the components of the current Hop Field HF<sub>i</sub> and an aggregation of the path segment identifier and all preceding Hop Fields/entries in the path segment.
+To fulfill these purposes, the MAC for the Hop Field of AS<sub>i</sub> includes both the components of the current Hop Field HF<sub>i</sub> and an aggregation of the path segment identifier and all preceding Hop Fields/entries in the path segment.
 The aggregation is a 16-bit XOR-sum of the path segment identifier and the Hop Field MACs.

-When originating a path-segment construction beacon PCB in the **control plane**, a core AS chooses a random 16-bit value as segment identifier `SegID` for the path segment and includes it in the PCB's `Segment Info` component.
-In the control plane, each AS<sub>i</sub> on the path segment computes the MAC for the current hop HF<sub>i</sub>, based on the value of `SegID` and the MACs of the preceding hop entries.
+When originating a path segment construction beacon PCB in the control plane, a core AS chooses a random 16-bit value as segment identifier `SegID` for the path segment and includes it in the PCB's `Segment Info` component.
+In the control plane, each AS<sub>i</sub> on the path segment computes the MAC for the current HF<sub>i</sub>, based on the value of `SegID` and the MACs of the preceding hop entries.
 Here, the full XOR-sum is computed explicitly.

-For high-speed packet processing in the **data plane**, computing even cheap operations such as the XOR-sum over a variable number of inputs is complicated, in particular for hardware router implementations.
-To avoid this overhead for the MAC-chaining in path authorization in the data plane, the XOR-sum is tracked incrementally for each (of the up to three) path segments in a path, as a separate, updatable accumulator field `Acc`.
-The routers update the accumulator field `Acc` by adding/subtracting only a single 16-bit value each.
+For high-speed packet processing in the data plane, computing even cheap operations such as the XOR-sum over a variable number of inputs is complicated, in particular for hardware router implementations.
+To avoid this overhead for the MAC chaining in path authorization in the data plane, the XOR-sum is tracked incrementally for each of the path segments in a path as a separate, updatable Accumulator Field `Acc`.
+The routers update `Acc` by adding/subtracting only a single 16-bit value each.

 When combining path segments to create a path to the destination endpoint, the source endpoint MUST also initialize the value of accumulator field `Acc` for each path segment.
 The `Acc` field MUST contain the correct XOR-sum of the path segment identifier and preceding Hop Field MACs expected by the first router that is traversed.

-The aggregated 16-bit path segment identifier and preceding MACs prevents the splicing parts of different path segments, unless there is a per-chance collision of the `Acc` value among compatible path segments in on AS.
+The aggregated 16-bit path segment identifier and preceding MACs prevent splicing of different path segments unless there is a collision of the `Acc` value among compatible path segments in an AS.
 See {{path-splicing}} for more details.

-In the following, the computation of the Hop Field MAC as well as the accumulator field `Acc` is explained.

 #### Hop Field MAC - Definition {#def-mac}

+The Hop Field MAC is calculated as follows:

 - Consider a path segment with "n" hops, containing ASes AS<sub>0</sub>, ... , AS<sub>n-1</sub>, with forwarding keys K<sub>0</sub>, ... , K<sub>n-1</sub> in this order.
 - AS<sub>0</sub> is the core AS that created the PCB representing the path segment and that added a random initial 16-bit segment identifier `SegID` to the `Segment Info` field of the PCB.

-The MAC<sub>i</sub> of the Hop Field of AS<sub>i</sub> is now calculated as:

 MAC<sub>i</sub> = <br> Ck<sub>i</sub> (`SegID` XOR MAC<sub>0</sub> \[:2] ...
 XOR MAC<sub>i-1</sub> \[:2], Timestamp, ExpTime<sub>i</sub>, ConsIngress<sub>i</sub>, ConsEgress<sub>i</sub>)